 Sweetwater Fly Fishing Guide Service - 716-472-3934 or WNYFlyFishing.com

 Zoar Valley Multiple Use Area

 Zoar Valley Multiple Use Area encompasses approximately 2,939 acres of land commonly used for hiking.
-Trails are not readily marked and there are many areas in which hikers can and have been seriously or fatally hurt.
 Deer Lick Conservation Area is a specific part of Zoar Valley and used very commonly for hikers.
 Deer Lick Nature Sanctuary Trail is a 3.1 mile moderately trafficked loop trail located near Gowanda, New York that features a river and is good for all skill levels.
+However, it is very important to remain on the trails at all time to be safe.
 The trail offers a number of activity options and is best used from March until October.
 Again, many attractive lands in the Zoar Valley are privately owned.
 Please observe posted signs and obtain permission before accessing any private property.
 No alcohol or glass containers are permitted in Deer Lick.